-The discrepancy in outcomes between the Skylight and Moonlight trials raises uncertainty regarding the efficacy of fezolinetant, particularly at lower doses.
-The short duration of the trials (12 weeks) also creates uncertainty about long-term efficacy.
-In terms of safety, fezolinetant was well tolerated and there were no serious adverse events noted in the Phase 3 RCTs.
-However, only limited data from the three Phase 3 RCTs were available for review in this report.
+While 45 mg dosing appears to demonstrate some efficacy, significant uncertainties remain.
+Negative results in the Moonlight trial raise uncertainties about the consistency of the findings or perhaps the efficacy of fezolinetant in different populations, as Moonlight enrolled patients in Asia.
+In addition, the short duration of the trials in comparison to the typical duration of VMS also creates uncertainty about long-term efficacy.
+In terms of safety, fezolinetant was well tolerated and there were no serious adverse events noted in the Phase III RCTs.
+However, only limited data from the three Phase III RCTs were available for review in this report.
 In addition, fezolinetant possesses a unique mechanism of action without other in-class data available and liver injury has been documented at higher doses.
-Given the modest benefit observed in RCTs and uncertainty about long-term benefit and overall safety, we have assigned an ICER Evidence Rating for the overall net health benefits of fezolinetant versus no pharmacologic treatment for VMS of "Promising but Inconclusive" (P/I).
+Given the modest benefit observed in RCTs and uncertainty about long-term benefit and overall safety, we rated the net health benefits of fezolinetant 45 mg compared with no pharmacologic treatment for VMS as "Promising but Inconclusive" (P/I).

 In comparing fezolinetant to other interventions (e.g., MHT), there have not been any head-to-head trials with active comparators.
-Due to low quality or insufficient evidence, we did not compare fezolinetant to SNRI/SSRI, gabapentin, or pregabalin.
-In indirect comparison of the treatment effects of fezolinetant vs. MHT, MHT resulted in greater reductions in both VMS frequency and severity when compared to fezolinetant, but heterogeneity across the trials creates uncertainty about this conclusion.
+In qualitative comparisons of the treatment effects of fezolinetant versus MHT, MHT resulted in greater reductions in both VMS frequency and severity when compared to fezolinetant, but heterogeneity across the trials creates uncertainty about this conclusion.
 Over the short-term, the safety and tolerability of fezolinetant and MHT appear comparable.
-However, longer term use of MHT carries serious increased risks including coronary heart disease, stroke, venous thromboembolism, breast cancer and mortality; particularly among women older than 60 years old.
-There is uncertainty over longer term use of fezolinetant.
-In sum, there is considerable uncertainty and insufficient evidence to draw conclusions about the overall net health benefit of fezolinetant vs. MHT, leading to an ICER Evidence Rating of "Insufficient" (I).
+However, longer term use of MHT carries serious increased risks including coronary heart disease, stroke, venous thromboembolism, breast cancer and mortality; this risk may be heightened in certain subpopulations.
+In sum, there is considerable uncertainty about the comparative net health benefits of fezolinetant versus MHT, and we rated the evidence for this comparison as "Insufficient" (I).